A fruit of the Andes, in Chile the fruit is called lucuma, and

 This is a handsome tree, small to moderately tall, with slightly

 leathery leaves.
-Left to itself, it sometimes grows as a central
+Left to itself, it sometimes grows as a central leader

-the Andes it flowers and fruit year round, here in Auckland the trees seem to flower
+flowers and fruit year round, here in Auckland the trees seem to flower

 in mid winter to spring (in 2014, an exceptionally dry year, the trees

 all flowered very heavily in autumn, from march to late april).
 The

 flowers are white, and narrowly tubular.
-The female style projects from the bud prior
+The female style projects from

-pollination.
+cross pollination.
 The male anthers are arranged around the 'mouth' of

 the flower 'tube'.
 Presumably they can then pollinate the female part,

 if it hasn't already been done.

-The literature says lucuma trees are self fertile, and "appear
+The literature says lucuma trees are self fertile, and "appear to be

-from flower to mature fruit .
+to mature fruit .